 You crossed the finish line.
 The medal is around your neck.
 Your legs feel like firewood, and the stairs at home suddenly look like a mountain.
 Most marathoners have a hazy plan for the days after the race, and it usually involves not running for a week and hoping the legs come back.
 That works, but it leaves a lot of recovery on the table.
-A structured protocol gets you back to full training faster, with less injury risk and less of the post-race blues that catch most marathoners by surprise.
+A structured protocol gets you back to full training faster, with less risk of injury and less of the post-race blues that catch most marathoners by surprise.

 This protocol covers the three weeks after race day.
 It is built for marathoners running their second or third event, but works for first-time finishers too.
 The principles apply to any endurance event of two hours or longer.
+The structure respects how depleted the body actually is and rebuilds in phases that match how the tissues, nervous system, and mood actually recover.

 The Full Protocol

 Recovery is not just rest.
 It is structured rebuilding.
 The protocol has phases, and each phase has a purpose.
 Skipping ahead delays the next training block.
 Lingering in a phase too long erodes fitness.
+The art is moving through the phases at the pace your body actually allows, which is rarely the pace your motivation wants.

-• Phase one.
+- Phase one.
 Days one to three.
 Total rest from running.
 Light walking and gentle mobility.

-• Phase two.
+- Phase two.
 Days four to seven.
 Resume easy activity.
 Walking, swimming, light cycling.
 No structured running.

-• Phase three.
+- Phase three.
 Days eight to fourteen.
 Easy short runs returning.
 Build up gradually.
 Strides at the end of week two.

-• Phase four.
+- Phase four.
 Days fifteen to twenty-one.
 Return to normal training volume at easy paces.
 No tempo or interval work yet.

-• Nutrition.
+- Nutrition.
 Protein-forward meals, real carbohydrates, adequate fluids.
 Recovery accelerates with adequate fueling.

-• Mind.
+- Mind.
 Active management of post-race blues, including engagement with non-running joys.

 Daily and Weekly Structure